openl2m/openl2m/docs/api/api_basic_details.rst

 Example output
 --------------

-The abbreviated example output below shows several interfaces, and the switch information.
+The abbreviated example output below is from the *details* call.
+It shows several interfaces, with some ethernet and lldp information, as well as the switch information.

 .. code-block:: python